Independent Contractors and Consultants

-For federal tax purposes, the relationship of employer and employee will exist when the University has the right to control and direct the individual who performs the services, not only as to the results to be accomplished by the work, but also as to the details and means by which the result is accomplished.
+For federal tax purposes, the relationship of employer and employee will exist when the University has the right to control and direct the individual who performs the services, not only as to the results to be accomplished by the work but also as to the details and means by which the result are achieved.
 That is, an employee is subject to the will and control of the University not only as to what shall be done, but also as to how it shall be done.
-In this connection, it is not necessary that the University actually direct or control the manner in which services are performed; it is sufficient if the University has the right to do so.
+In this connection, it is not necessary that the University direct or control the manner in which services are performed; it is sufficient if the University has the right to do so.

 The individual engaged as an independent contractor to perform services is required to complete an Independent Contractor Determination and Certification Form and submit a "Scope of Work" and total cost on the Temple University's Professional Services Agreement Form.
 Independent Contractor Service Agreements that do not exceed a total of $5,000 may be executed by the requesting school/college/department Dean or Vice President.